collab-project/django-require-i18n/doc/index.rst

   ./manage.py compile_js --help

-Also check out the tutorial for more information on how to configure your Django and require.js project:
+Also check out the :doc:`tutorial` for more information on how to configure your Django and require.js project:

 .. toctree::